bitrix24/b24restdocs/how-to-use-examples.md

 Replace _USER_ID_ and _CODE_ with actual values from the incoming webhook.

+## Connecting Libraries and SDKs

+To use the examples, you need to include the corresponding library or SDK in your code.
+Below are instructions and examples for each option.

 ### JavaScript Using bx24.js

 Examples using the standard [bx24.js library](./api-reference/bx24-js-sdk/index.md) are intended for use within [local](./local-integrations/local-apps.md) or [mass-market applications](./market/).
 Unfortunately, you cannot simply use it by including the library on an external site or a local HTML page.

-However, once you understand the concept of a local or even a mass-market application, using the JavaScript examples from the documentation will become very straightforward.
+However, once you understand the concept of local or even mass-market applications, using the JavaScript examples from the documentation will become very straightforward.
 To use the JavaScript examples, you only need to include the following script:

 ```html
 <script src="//api.bitrix24.com/api/v1/"></script>